Simx303/gitlab-ci-android-node/README.md

 # gitlab-ci-android
-This Docker image contains the Android SDK and most common packages necessary for building Android apps in a CI tool like GitLab CI.
+This Docker image contains the Android SDK, Node and most common packages necessary for building Android apps in a CI tool like GitLab CI.
 Make sure your CI environment's caching works as expected, this greatly improves the build time, especially if you use multiple build jobs.

 A `.gitlab-ci.yml` with caching of your project's dependencies would look like this: